|Same Sex Couples Resource Center

 U.S. Supreme Court has ruled that same-sex couples in the United States have a constitutional right to marry, no matter where they live.
 This means that same-sex marriage is now legal in all 50 states.
 This has opened many new equality opportunities for same

-couples with their financial planning needs.
+assist same sex couples with their financial planning needs.
 This web page has been specifically designed to feature many of the most important planning issues that affect same sex couples financial futures.

 - Estate Planning for Same-Sex Couples

 - Marriage and Money: Six Tips for Same-Sex Couples

 (Consumer Alert, June 29, 2015)

 - Special Planning Considerations for Unmarried Gay and Lesbian Couples